Sunday, November 24, 2024

 I believe in the power of country gods

-in the deep dark of woods
+in the deep dark of the woods

 in coyote howl and gull shriek